Electronic Logging Devices (ELD)

-The ELD rule is being enforced with an aim to improve road safety by employing advanced technology and replacing the traditional written logs for commercial vehicles where verification is nearly impossible.
+The ELD rule is being enforced to improve road safety by employing advanced technology and replacing the traditional written logs for commercial vehicles where verification is nearly impossible.
 Road safety inspectors will now find it easier to examine driver records and spot federal law violations more effectively.

-According to the FMCSA, this rule puts all motorists at an advantage because the new technology will increase compliance with the federal law and help reduce accidents and save lives.Salient Features of the ELD Rule
+According to the FMCSA, this rule puts all motorists at an advantage because the new technology will increase federal law compliance and help reduce accidents and save lives.Salient Features of the ELD Rule

 - From December 18th, 2017, commercial bus and truck drivers are required to adopt ELDs.
 The FMCSA estimates that nearly three million drivers will be impacted by the new rule.

 - The ELD rule is designed to prevent harassment of a commercial driver.
-Procedural, as well as technical provisions, have been made in the Final Rule that will protect drivers against harassment, which could potentially arise due to data produced by the ELDs.
-Furthermore, if commercial drivers are coerced by the carrier to violate safety laws, enforcement action can be taken by the FMCSA not only against the carrier, but also the shipper and the receiver and other transportation intermediaries.
+Procedural and technical provisions have been made in the Final Rule that will protect drivers against harassment, which could potentially arise due to data produced by the ELDs.
+Furthermore, if commercial drivers are coerced by the carrier to violate safety laws, enforcement action can be taken by the FMCSA not only against the carrier and the shipper and the receiver and other transportation intermediaries.

 - The new rule outlines technological specs related to the requirements of design and performance for the ELDs.
 This will help manufacturers to create compliant devices and enable buyers to make informed choices.